 Abstract.
-Here we present the rescue of sub-daily meteorological observations collected from 1884 to 1963 at Montevergine Observatory, located on the Italian Southern Apennines.
-The recovered dataset consists of three daily observations of the following atmospheric variables: dry bulb temperature, wet bulb temperature, water vapour pressure, relative humidity, atmospheric pressure, cloud type, cloud cover, rainfall, snowfall and precipitation type.
+Here we present the rescue of sub-daily meteorological observations collected from 1884 to 1963 at Montevergine Observatory, located in the Southern Apennines in Italy.
+The recovered dataset consists of 3-daily observations of the following atmospheric variables: dry-bulb temperature, wet-bulb temperature, water vapour pressure, relative humidity, atmospheric pressure, cloud type, cloud cover, rainfall, snowfall and precipitation type.
 The data, originally available only as paper-based records, have been digitized following the World Meteorological Organization standard practices.
-After a cross-check, the digitized data went through three different automatic quality control tests: the gross error test which verifies if the data are within acceptable range limits; the tolerance test that flags if values are above or below monthly climatological limits which are defined in accordance with a probability distribution model specific for each variable; and the temporal coherency test that checks the rate of change flagging unrealistic jumps in consecutive values.
+After a cross-check, the digitized data went through three different automatic quality control tests: the gross error test, which verifies whether the data are within acceptable range limits; the tolerance test, which flags whether values are above or below monthly climatological limits that are defined in accordance with a probability distribution model specific to each variable; and the temporal coherency test, which checks the rate of change and flags unrealistic jumps in consecutive values.

 The result of this process is the publication of a new historical dataset that includes, for the first time, digitized and quality-controlled sub-daily meteorological observations collected since the late 19th century in the Mediterranean region north of the 37th parallel.
-These data are critical to enhance and complement previously rescued sub-daily historical datasets in central and northern Mediterranean regions, currently limited to the atmospheric pressure observations only.
-Furthermore, MVOBS dataset can enrich the understanding of high altitude weather and climate variability and contributes to improve the accuracy of reanalysis products prior the 1950s.
-Data are available on the NOAA's National Centers for Environmental Information (NCEI) public repository and are associated to a DOI: https://doi.org/10.25921/cx3g-rj98 (Capozzi et al., 2019).
+These data are critical to enhancing and complementing previously rescued sub-daily historical datasets - which are currently limited to atmospheric pressure observations only - in the central and northern Mediterranean regions.
+Furthermore, the Montevergine Observatory (MVOBS) dataset can enrich the understanding of high-altitude weather and climate variability, and it contributes to the improvement of the accuracy of reanalysis products prior the 1950s.
+Data are available on the NOAA's National Centers for Environmental Information (NCEI) public repository and are associated with a DOI: https://doi.org/10.25921/cx3g-rj98 (Capozzi et al., 2019).